 Growing sea rocket (Cakile edentula) is easy if you’re in the right area.
 In fact, if you live in coastal areas, you may find the sea rocket plant growing wild.
-A member of the mustard family, you might ask, “Is sea rocket edible?”
+As a member of the mustard family, you might ask, “Is sea rocket edible?”.

 Sea rocket information indicates that the plant is, indeed, edible and actually quite healthy and packed with nutrition.
 Sea rocket information is included in many foraging posts and guides online.

 As a member of the crucifer or mustard family, the sea rocket plant is related to broccoli, cabbage, and Brussel sprouts.
 Sea rocket provides potassium, calcium, and a range of B vitamins, as well as beta-carotene and fiber.
 All plant parts are edible.

 The sea rocket plant is large and spreading, with rocket-shaped seed pods, although the name comes from an old synonym for plants of the mustard family: rocket.
 During the winter, the leaves are leafy, but in the summer heat, the sea rocket plant takes on a strange, fleshy, almost alien-like form.
 It is also commonly called wild peppergrass and sea kale.